Community and Justice Services

 - Nipissing University – Bachelor of Arts in Criminal Justice

 - Royal Roads University – Bachelor of Arts in Justice Studies

 - Seneca College – Bachelor of Interdiscipinary Studies

 - University of Fredericton/Husson University – Bachelor of Science in Criminal Justice

 - University of Guelph – Bachelor of Applied Arts (General) Justice Studies or Bachelor of Arts and Science in Justice Studies

-- University of Ontario Institute of Technology – Bachelor of Arts (Honours) in Criminology and Justice or Forensic Psychology; B.A.
+- Ontario Tech University – Bachelor of Arts (Honours) in Criminology and Justice or Forensic Psychology; B.A.
 Adult Education and Digital Technology

 - University of Waterloo – various*